EH30/mewbotfishcheat/README.md

 # mewbotfishcheat
-simple script to get answers in mewbot fishing
+simple codes to get answers in mewbot fishing